samantagupta99/Revature_Project_2/README.md

 ## Features

-List of features ready and TODOs for future development using this project some query are solved using pyspark,dataframe ,following questions are listed below:
+List of features ready and TODOs for future development using this project some query are solved using pyspark, dataframe,following questions are listed below:

 1. Read the airports data and Show the top 10.
 2. Read the flights data and Show the top 10.